LeGossDuNet/Tab-Bot/README.md

 Change the mouse(use mouseposition.py) value and voila your bot is ready

-To close it u just need to suscribe to my youtube channel and press escape
+To close it u just need to suscribe to my youtube channel and press the "a" key

+          !WARNING!
+It's just a test,there can be bug